Dauemi/inverter-cyberattack-simulation/README.md

 Cyber-Physical Simulation of Coordinated Attacks on Distributed Solar PV Inverters Abstract

 The rapid integration of distributed photovoltaic (PV) systems into modern power grids introduces new cyber-physical vulnerabilities.
-This project presents a simulation framework for modeling coordinated cyberattacks on distributed solar inverters within a synthetic French distribution network.
+This project presents a simulation framework for modeling coordinated cyberattacks targeting distributed solar inverters within a synthetic French distribution network.

-Using time-series power flow analysis in pandapower, the framework evaluates voltage stability, line loading, and frequency deviations under multiple attack scenarios (S1–S5).
-A quantitative cyber-physical risk assessment is performed, and a three-layer Intrusion Detection System (IDS) architecture is proposed to mitigate coordinated inverter manipulation.
+Using time-series AC power-flow analysis implemented in pandapower, the framework evaluates voltage stability, line loading, and system-level frequency deviations under multiple attack scenarios (S1–S5).
+A quantitative cyber-physical risk assessment is conducted, and a hierarchical three-layer Intrusion Detection System (IDS) architecture is proposed to mitigate coordinated inverter manipulation.

-Results indicate that while distribution-level voltage impacts remain limited, large-scale coordinated PV shutdown (≥5 GW) can produce moderate frequency deviations at the system level, highlighting the importance of wide-area monitoring and detection.
+Results indicate that while distribution-level voltage impacts remain limited, large-scale coordinated PV shutdowns (≥5 GW) can produce moderate frequency deviations at the transmission-system level, highlighting the importance of wide-area monitoring and coordinated detection mechanisms.

 1. Introduction

-Distributed Energy Resources (DER), particularly grid-connected PV inverters, are increasingly digitized and remotely controllable.
-While this enhances operational flexibility, it also expands the cyber attack surface of power systems.
+Distributed Energy Resources (DERs), particularly grid-connected PV inverters, are increasingly digitized and remotely controllable.
+While this enhances operational flexibility, it significantly expands the cyber attack surface of power systems.

 This project investigates: